Skip to main content

 That is especially relevant where firms want dependable outputs from sensitive personal data, recorded calls, and customer files.

-Garry argued that large language models can be excellent for summarisation and productivity, but weaker when firms need deterministic extraction and confidence scoring on every data point.
+Large language models can be excellent for summarisation and productivity, but weaker when firms need deterministic extraction and confidence scoring on every data point.

 The NIST AI Risk Management Framework reaches a similar conclusion in broader terms by treating trustworthiness, governance, and risk controls as design requirements rather than afterthoughts.